Care for Catalina

 - Community-wide clean-up day.
 On April 13, 2019 we held our first community wide clean-up day.
 Our next community wide clean-up day is scheduled for Saturday, September 3, 2022.
 Participants include civic groups like Avalon Rotary and Interact Clubs, City of Avalon Public Works and Department of Recreation, Boy and Girl Scouts, Avalon Teen Center, area nonprofits including the Catalina Island Conservancy and Avalon Beautiful, plus a wide range of for-profit businesses, all donating time, talent and money to make the clean-up have a high impact.
 We intend to keep 100% of the trash/debris collected out of our very limited landfill, by shipping directly to recycling centers off island.

 - We have also done a study to determine the ways visitors and locals are taxing our infrastructure and determined that but for a handful of days per year, our infrastructure is meeting demand.

-- In partnership with SMG, we are about to launch a resident and business sentiment survey that will ask questions about the impressions both sectors have on the impacts of visitors to the island and be able to segment any differences in the impressions by homeowner, vacation homeowner, business owner, renter, etc.
+- In partnership with SMG, we implemented a resident and business sentiment survey that asked questions about the impressions both sectors have on the impacts of visitors to the island and to segment any differences in the impressions by homeowner, vacation homeowner, business owner, renter, etc.